Spend the night on Canada’s historic canals!

 It takes just over a week to travel the length of this national historic site by boat, passing through 36 conventional locks, two sets of flight locks, two of the world’s highest hydraulic lift locks and a marine railway.
 Boaters are free to embark from any point along the route, taking a leisurely trip or a short visit on what National Geographic called “one of the finest interconnected systems of navigation in the world”.

 Services: All locks stations and many swing bridge stations offer mooring and boater camping, drinking water and washroom facilities, first aid, picnic areas and abundant parkland.

 Select lockstations offer oTENTik overnight accommodations, shore power and water hook-up for vessels, showers, fire pits, visitor centres, canoe docks for low entry, and the following items for purchase: firewood, ice, nautical charts, souvenirs and Parks Canada merchandise.

-Many lockstations are located next to or just a short distance away from major central Ontario routes, and two hours or less from Toronto.
+Nearby: Many lockstations are located next to or just a short distance away from major central Ontario routes, and two hours or less from Toronto.
 Travel is easy to plan as amenities such as grocery stores within walking distance, gas facilities, and docking are abundant.
 The Trent-Severn Waterway stretches through rolling farmland, large and small lakes, charming villages and the bustle of larger cities, to classic Canadian Shield scenery.
 With so much distance to cover, boaters can choose from quiet and serene travel, to anything from fairs and musical events, golf and water sports – all of central Ontario is only as far as the bow of your boat.

 Visit the Trent-Severn Waterway website for more information and a full listing of services by area.